VH-Lab/NDI-matlab/docs/index.md

 ## Availability

-A mature prototype of NDI is available in [Matlab](https://github.com/VH-Lab/NDI-matlab) and a version for Python is well under construction.
+A version of NDI is available in [Matlab](https://github.com/VH-Lab/NDI-matlab) and a version for Python is well under construction.

 ## Installation